-During the first day of the ketogenic diet, your main fuel source becomes the stored glycogen in your liver and muscle.
-This causes an extra pound to a pound and a half of water loss.
+During the first day of the ketogenic diet, your main fuel source becomes the stored glycogen from your liver and muscle.
+This can lead to an extra pound to a pound and a half of water loss.

 2. T3 Thyroid Hormone Levels Decrease

-Many studies found that dietary carbohydrate and thyroid function are intimately linked (even more so than calorie intake).
+Many studies have found that carbohydrate intake and thyroid function are intimately linked (even more so than calorie intake).
 In fact, one study concluded that “dietary carbohydrate is an important regulatory factor in T3 production in man.”

 In another study, high Free T4, high reverse T3 levels (the inactive form of T4), and low T3 levels were associated with lower physical function in elderly men.
 The opposite was associated with decreased mortality risk.